 The strain used in most brewer's yeast supplements for dogs is Saccharomyces cervisiae.
 Some brewer's yeast supplements are made from by-products left over from brewing beer.
-If you feed it, look for a high-quality product made for dogs using fresh ingredients.
+If you feed your dog brewer's yeast, look for a high-quality product made for dogs using fresh ingredients.

-Brewer's yeast has several uses for dogs.
-It is a source of B vitamins such as biotin, trace minerals such as zinc, proteins and amino acids.
+Brewer's yeast has several benefits for dogs.
+When added to your dog's food, it can improve the taste.
+In addition, it is a source of B vitamins such as biotin, trace minerals such as zinc, proteins, and amino acids.
 The amino acids and vitamins can help make a dog's skin healthier and its coat shinier.
 Brewer's yeast is often recommended by holistic vets to help strengthen dogs' immune systems.

 Some dogs are allergic to yeast, and dogs that are allergic to other foods are likely to be allergic to yeast as well.
 Low-quality yeast can cause allergic reactions.
-If your dog has food allergies, introduce high-quality brewer's yeast into its diet cautiously.
+If your dog has food allergies, introduce high-quality brewer's yeast into her diet cautiously.
 If you see any signs of an allergic reaction, discontinue the brewer's yeast immediately and consult your vet.

-Brewer's yeast is sold as pills, tablets and as a powdered supplement that can be sprinkled over food.
+Brewer's yeast for dogs is sold as pills, tablets and as a powdered supplement that can be sprinkled over food.
 The nutritional content of the yeast is not standardized and will vary depending on how yeast was grown.
 Compare labels to ensure that your pet is getting the most benefit from the product.